llSourcell/CallRoulette-Android/README.md

-# android-twilio-client
+#CallRoulette (Android Twilio Client)
-A working version of Twilio Client on Android
+Talk to a random person using the Twilio Android SDK!